File System

 To maximize the accuracy of metadata detection, file extensions are not used to determine file type or scanning eligibility.

-For now, all files up to 4 GiB in size are scanned, regardless of their extension.
+All files up to 4 GiB in size are scanned, regardless of their extension.
 The File System Scanner Agent operates directly on binary data to extract metadata wherever possible.

 If a file contains multiple PEM blocks, each block is evaluated individually for metadata in formats that support PEM encapsulation.
 File names are not considered: as long as a file is readable, its contents are processed and analyzed for compatible metadata.